Department of History and Political Science

-Alice Catherine Carls, Robert L. Carroll, Marvin L. Downing, John A. Eisterhold, K. Paul Jones, Lonnie E. Maness, Daniel McDonough, J. Stanley Sieber.
+Alice-Catherine Carls, Marvin L. Downing, John A. Eisterhold, Donna Cooper Graves, K. Paul Jones, Lonnie E. Maness, Daniel J. McDonough, J. Stanley Sieber.

-Richard D. Chesteen, Brian K. Clardy, Theodore R. Mosch.
+Richard D. Chesteen, Philip W. Conn, Vaughn May, Theodore R. Mosch.

 B.A. or B.S.
 Curriculum.
 Major and minor.